shauninman/MiniUI-Legacy-Miyoo-Mini/README.md

 MiniUI is defined by no. No boxart.
 No video previews.
 No background menu music.
 No custom themes.
 No runners-up.
 MiniUI wants to disappear and speed you on your way.
 MiniUI is unapologetically opinionated software.
 Sorry not sorry.

-Check the [Releases](https://github.com/shauninman/MiniUI/releases) for the latest and if you want more info before downloading, the readme included in every release is also available [here](https://github.com/shauninman/MiniUI/tree/main/skeleton).
+Check the [Releases](https://github.com/shauninman/MiniUI/releases) for the latest and if you want more info about features and setup before downloading, the readme included in every release is also available [here](https://github.com/shauninman/MiniUI/tree/main/skeleton) (without formatting).

 MiniUI maybe be simple but it's also extensible.
 See the [Extras readme](https://github.com/shauninman/MiniUI/tree/main/extras) for info on adding additional paks or creating your own.